 If you have questions or need assistance

-If you have questions about the content of the application form or narrative, please contact:
+If you have questions about the program's intent, eligibility, or content of the application forms, please contact:

 Bonnie Schock, program officer

-If you have questions about financial forms or required financial documents, please contact:
+If you have questions about required financial documents, please contact:

 Dave White, director, finance and grants administration

 If you have questions about the technical aspects of the application forms, electronic submission, or WebGrants please contact:

 Tom can be reached by phone but email is preferred